 Partner families are always selected based on their need for decent housing, ability to pay a mortgage and willingness to partner with Habitat.
-Please note that Habitat for Humanity follows a nondiscriminatory policy of family selection, and neither race, religion, marital status, sexual orientation, or disability is a factor in choosing the families who purchase Habitat houses.
+Please note that Habitat for Humanity follows a nondiscriminatory policy of family selection, and neither gender, race, religion, marital status, sexual orientation, or disability is a factor in choosing the families who purchase Habitat houses.

 Applicants must meet several qualifications to ensure success.
 In general, applicants must: